neuropoly/modular_optuna_ml/docs/source/walkthrough/data_config.rst

 Based on this, lets aim to run some simple pre-processing throughout the MOOPs run.
 This will include:

 * Drop the 'meta' column, as it contains data more likely to distract the model than to inform it.
-* Encoding 'bar' to be numeric with a One-Hot encoding
+* Encoding 'bar' to be numeric with a One-Hot encoding.
 * Scaling the data in each column so that it abides by a Unit Norm (has a mean of 0, and a standard deviation of 1).

 Lets start setting up the configuration file to do this!